 Only paying Codecademy Plus or Pro members can gain certificates of completion – but you will still be able to access them after your membership has expired.

 - Sign up for Codecademy Pro

-- Pick one out of XX courses offering certificates of completion
+- Pick one out of the many courses offering certificates of completion

-- Alternatively, start one of XX career paths with professional certificates
+- Alternatively, start one of the career paths with professional certificates

 - Successfully complete all lessons, assignments and exams inside a course